zachnieto/neatqueueweb/docs/README.md

 <hr style="border:3px solid gray">

 ## Matchmaking
+>The matchmaker works by checking the current queue if there are
+> enough players to create a match.
+A match will only be created if the total range of player MMRs
+> is less than the specified matchmaking range.
+Every 15 seconds, the range will be increased by the
+> matchmaking leniency, and the match conditions will be rechecked with this new extended matchmaking range.
 ### `/matchmaking leniency`
 #### Description
  Every 15 seconds, how much the range will increase for a better chance at a match.